input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 #### Steps

-**Warning:** The following steps need to be executed by the Governance Authority from the sudo account in the Polkadot UI.
+**Warning:** The following steps need to be executed by the governance authority from the sudo account in the Polkadot UI.

 1. Run `set_main_chain_scripts` extrinsic on the nativeTokenManagement pallet via the Polkadot UI portal to set the native token `policy ID`, `asset name`, and `illiquid supply validator address`.

 ![Polkadot UI portal](Polkadot-UI-portal-native-token-mgt.png)

-2. After submitting a transaction, the native token configuration can be checked via the Polkadot UI portal: Developer → Chain State
+2. After submitting a transaction, the native token configuration can be checked via the Polkadot UI portal: developer → chain state

    - `selected state query`: nativeTokenManagement → mainchainScriptsConfiguration